danmindru/responsive-html-email-signature/README.md

 - [x] can build templates from multiple sources
 - [x] watches HTML/CSS files for changes and re-builds

-**Some mail clients don't support them, so an external URL might be a good idea.*
+**Some mail clients don't support them, so an external URL might be a good idea.
+Also, some clients might complain about the size, so keep an eye out.*

 ## Getting started